-- VMS positional information should be collected in accordance with the SIOFA Data Standards.
+- 1. VMS positional information should be collected in accordance with the SIOFA Data Standards.
 Provide details of VMS systems to be operated on vessels, including who these will report to, reporting frequency and reporting accuracy. - 2.
 Details of catch and effort data collection systems to be used, including catch and effort reporting systems to the flag states concerned, and additional systems to be implemented specifically for the proposed activity.
 Report how these data collection systems comply with the SIOFA Data Standards.
 These monitoring systems should specifically address how retained and discarded by-catches are to be monitored and reported.
 There should also be reporting systems in place to record whether a VME has been encountered during fishing. - 3.
 Details of any scientific observer coverage planned for the proposed fishing activity, including levels of coverage, how deployments will be designed to achieve statistically representative coverage of the proposed fishing activities, and what information observers will be collecting.
 Observer data should be collected in accordance with the SIOFA Observer Data Standard. - 4.
 Description of the data that will be provided to the SIOFA Secretariat for the fishing activity including, as a minimum, data required in terms of the adopted SIOFA data standards, but also describing other information (e.g. seabed bathymetry or mapping, VME identification and characterization) that will be provided.
 Details regarding the reporting of evidence of a VME to the SIOFA Secretariat should be included.

-Where quantitative risk assessment approaches are used, these approaches should also be used to evaluate the effectiveness of proposed mitigation measures, by quantitatively evaluating the reduction in risk resulting from those mitigation measures (see e.g. Penney & Guinotte 2013).
+Where quantitative risk assessment approaches are used, these approaches should also be used to evaluate the effectiveness of proposed mitigation measures, by quantitatively 830 evaluating the reduction in risk resulting from those mitigation measures (see e.g. Penney & Guinotte 2013).

-6. New Fisheries
+8. New and Exploratory Fisheries

-The bottom fishing impact assessment for new fisheries (Defined in Annex A) would be expected to consider all the elements of Section 5, except where differences have been identified.
+835 The bottom fishing impact assessment for new and exploratory fisheries would be expected to consider all the elements of Section 7, except where differences have been identified.
 The following section describes these differences.

-6.1.
+8.1.
 Description of the Proposed Fishing Activities

-Expected fishing duration, number of tows, catch rates, total catch and discards should be provided.
-Once information is available from the new fishery the impact assessment would be updated using this data.
+840 The estimates of total catch and discard quantities would not be available given the nature of the fisheries and so estimates of the other factors, such as fishing duration, number of tows and potential catch rates should be provided.
+Once information is available from the new or exploratory fishery the impact assessment would be updated using this data.

-6.2.
+8.2.
 Impact Assessment